 Jeanne has just kindled a lively fire of vine branches and dry billets.
 She is proud that her house contains many convenient articles not found with all the neighbors.
 By the fireplace is an iron pot hanger, a shovel, large fire tongs, a copper kettle, and a meat hook.
 Next to the fireplace is an oven, in case she does not wish to use that at the castle and yet will pay the baron's fee.
-On the other side of the fireplace is an enormous bed, piled with a real mountain of feather mattresses-we do not discuss their immunity from vermin.
+On the other side of the fireplace is an enormous bed. piled with a real mountain of feather mattresses-we do not discuss their immunity from vermin.
 In this one bed a goodly fraction of Georges' entire family, male and female, old and young, have been able to sleep; of course, with their heads usually pointing in opposite directions.
 If a stranger chances to spend the night, it will be hospitable to ask him to make "one more" in that selfsame bed!

-If the goodman takes us about his establishment we shall find that, in addition to various stools and benches. he owns a ladder, a mortar and pestle for braying corn, a mallet, some crudely shaped nails, a gimlet, a very imperfect saw, fishing lines, hooks, and a basket.
+If the goodman takes us about his establishment we shall find that, in addition to various stools and benches, he owns a ladder, a mortar and pestle for braying corn, a mallet, some crudely shaped nails, a gimlet, a very imperfect saw, fishing lines, hooks, and a basket.
 He is fortunate enough also to own a plow, and, in addition, a scythe, an iron spade, a mattock, a pair of large shears, a handy knife, and a sharpening stone.
 He has replaced the stolen oxen with another pair and owns a twowheeled wagon with a harness of thongs and ropes.
 Besides the oxen, there are three milch cows in his barn, and he has a hennery and pigpen.
-The place seems also to abound with long, lean cats, very wild, who gain a living by hunting the numerous rats and mice which lurk in the dense thatch of the roofs.
+The place seems also to abound with long, lean cats, very wild, who gain a fiving by hunting the numerous rats and mice which lurk in the dense thatch of the roofs.

 Georges himself wears a blouse of dirt-colored cloth, or sometimes of sheepskin, fastened by a leathern belt.
 In cold weather he has a mantle of thick woolen homespun, now also dirt color, to his knees.
-He has a pair a kind of cap of the same dirty woolen as his coat.
+He has a pair of very heavy leathern boots, although not seldom he goes on short walks barefoot.
+The lower part of his body is covered by a pair of loose woolen trousers which once were blue.
+Very seldom, save in storms, does he wear any headdress; then he produces a kind of cap of the same dirty woolen as his coat.
 As for gloves, he never wears them except when hedging.
 Jeanne's costume is much the same, with a few changes to make it suitable for women.
 In her chest she has.